 A Historic Overview of Saint Garabed Church Parish & Cultural Center

-St. Garabed Church building was the result of a very generous donation contributed by Mr. Larry Barnes in memory of his late wife Seda Der Garabedian-Barnes who had also faithfully served in the Armenian Apostolic Church, paired with funds raised over previous years.
+St. Garabed Church building was the result of a very generous donation contributed by Mr. Larry Barnes in memory of his late wife Seda Der Garabedian-Barnes, who had also faithfully served in the Armenian Apostolic Church, paired with funds raised over previous years.
 The Las Vegas Parish Council was able to purchase the property located at 2054 East Desert Inn Road on December 18, 2009.
-The first course of action included making necessary repairs, and ensuring the first Holy Liturgy (Soorp Badarak) along with the Washing of the Feet (Vodenleva) were able to be held on April 1, 2010.
+The first course of action included making necessary repairs and ensuring the first Holy Liturgy (Soorp Badarak) along with the Washing of the Feet (Vodenleva) were able to be held on April 1, 2010.
 Prior to the purchase of the church building, the Las Vegas Parish Council had ensured church services were held in various rented churches within the Las Vegas metro area from 1988-2010.

 To honor the memory of late Seda Der Garabedian-Barnes, and her parents who had faithfully served the Armenian Apostolic Church, the sanctuary and the complex were named the “St. Garabed Armenian Apostolic Church and Cultural Center.”

-On October 20, 2011, His Holiness Aram I, Catholicos of the Holy See of Cilicia, paid a Pontifical Visit to the Armenian community in Las Vegas, Nevada and performed a groundbreaking service for the complex and the construction of the dome cross, done according to Armenian church traditions dating back thousands of years.
+From April 2010 through December 2013, Archpriest Father Avedis Torossian was assigned to serve as the full-time pastor of the Las Vegas Parish.
+On October 20, 2011, His Holiness Aram I, Catholicos of the Holy See of Cilicia, paid a Pontifical Visit to the Armenian community in Las Vegas, Nevada, and performed a groundbreaking service for the complex and the construction of the dome cross, done according to Armenian church traditions dating back thousands of years.
 The actual construction phase began on August 24, 2012.
-On October 5, 2012, an important milestone was reached when the cupola was raised by a crane draped with both with the U.S and Armenian flags after receiving a blessing prayer by Prelate Mardirossian.
+On October 5, 2012, an important milestone was reached when the cupola was raised by a crane draped with both the U.S and Armenian flags after receiving a blessing prayer by Prelate Mardirossian.
+On December 2, 2012, the Prelate visited our parish while the construction was still in progress and celebrated the first Divine Liturgy in the semi-finished church.
+Construction continued on schedule, and Saint Garabed church received her Certificate of Occupancy on February 21, within only 125 business days from the start of construction.
+While interior details were being finalized, Holy Week services were held in the new church to accommodate the large number of parishioners attending Easter services.

-The weekend of October 18-19, 2014, was a momentous one for members of St. Garabed Church of Las Vegas who celebrated the grand opening of the Cultural Center and Koujakian Hall, signifying the successful completion of the project which had begun in December of 2009 with the purchase of the building.
+The weekend of April 13-14, 2013, St. Garabed Church was consecrated by H.E.
+Archbishop Moushegh Mardirossian, during Divine Liturgy.
+On November 22, 2013, Prelate Mardirossian visited the Las Vegas parish and introduced Rev. Fr.
+Arsen Kassabian, who was assigned as the new pastor.
+The weekend of October 18-19, 2014, was a momentous one for members of St. Garabed Church of Las Vegas, who celebrated the grand opening of the Cultural Center and Koujakian Hall, signifying the successful completion of the project which had begun in December of 2009 with the purchase of the building.

-On Sunday morning, October the 19th 2012, the Prelate celebrated Divine Liturgy and delivered sermon at St. Garabed Church, assisted at the altar by Parish Pastor Rev. Fr.
+The weekend’s festivities commenced on Saturday, October 18, with a celebratory banquet held at Cili Restaurant at Bali Hai Golf Course.
+The official opening of the new complex was conducted by H.E.
+Archbishop Mardirossian, Prelate, on Sunday, following Divine Liturgy.
+The Executive Council members participated in the events.
+On Sunday morning, October 19, 2012, the Prelate celebrated Divine Liturgy and delivered a sermon at St. Garabed Church, assisted at the altar by Parish Pastor Rev. Fr.
 Arsen Kassabian.
-His Eminence began his address by congratulating and commending the parish members on their latest achievement, in particular Mr. Larry Barnes, The Dream Fund at UCLA, and the Fattal, Yemenidjian, and Koujakian families whose generosity was vital to the success of Project completion
+His Eminence began his address by congratulating and commending the parish members on their latest achievement, in particular Mr. Larry Barnes, The Dream Fund at UCLA, and the Fattal, Yemenidjian, and Koujakian families whose generosity was vital to the success of the project.

+On August 1, 2018, Archpriest Fr.
+Vahan Gosdanian was appointed as the new pastor of St. Garabed Church, succeeding Rev. Fr.
+Arsen Kassabian, who had served as Pastor since 2013.
 In late 2020, having introduced deacon Sevag Badoyan to St. Garabed Church Parish through Archpriest Fr.
-Vahan Gosdanian as a candidate for priesthood, His Grace Bishop Torkom Donoyan ordained the deacon renaming him Rev. Fr.
+Vahan Gosdanian as a candidate for priesthood, His Grace Bishop Torkom Donoyan ordained the deacon, renaming him Rev. Fr.
 Artsakh Badoyan on January 24, 2021.

 Present Board of Trustees